MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vms-manage-azure-ad-and-region-specific.md

 Ensure the following prerequisites:

-- **Microsoft Entra ID application** - to manage VMs by using VMM through AD authentication and authorization, you need to create an Microsoft Entra ID application and then provide the following details through VMM Azure plugin:
+- **Microsoft Entra ID application** - to manage VMs by using VMM through AD authentication and authorization, you need to create a Microsoft Entra ID application and then provide the following details through VMM Azure plugin:

     -	Azure Subscription ID
     -   Microsoft Entra ID
     - 	Microsoft Entra ID - Application ID & Application Key

-  [Learn more](/azure/azure-resource-manager/resource-group-create-service-principal-portal) on how to create an Microsoft Entra ID App.
+  [Learn more](/azure/azure-resource-manager/resource-group-create-service-principal-portal) on how to create a Microsoft Entra ID App.

 - **A management certificate** - with the configuration as described in [this article](./azure-subscription.md).

-  - The subscription must have a management certificate associated with it so that VMM can use the service management API in Azure.
+  - The subscription must have a management certificate associated with it so that VMM can use the classic deployment model in Azure.
   - Make note of the subscription ID and the certificate thumbprint.
   - Certificates must be x509 v3 compliant.
   - The management certificate must be located in the local certificate store on the computer on which you add the Azure subscription feature.